Vang-z/PEARL/README.md

 This repository represents the official implementation of the paper titled "PEARL: Meta-heuristic Pose Estimation Algorithm for Range-Gated Laser Imaging in Underwater Environments".

-> #### Note: The source code of QLGJO will be uploaded after the paper has been accepted
+> #### Note: The source code of this work will be uploaded after the paper has been accepted